w3c/ortc/draft-w3c-ortc-api-00.md

 ### Overview

 An {{RTCDTMFTrack}} class adds DTMF sending capabilities to a sending audio track.
 An instance of {{RTCDTMFTrack}} is created and must be added into a sending {{MediaStream}} contatining, at least, an audio {{MediaStreamTrack}}.
-After that, the JavaScript code must call to {{getLocalDescription}} method in the associated {{RTCMediaSession}} instance so the internal mapping is created and the new DTMF track inherits the SSRC value of the first audio track in the {{RTCMediaSession}}.
+After that, the JavaScript code must call to {{sendTrack}} method in the associated {{RTCMediaSession}} instance so the internal track mapping is created and the new DTMF track inherits the SSRC value of the first audio track in the {{RTCMediaSession}}.

 ### Interface Definition